iotmyth/docs/README.md

 If you find a defect or would like to submit a feature request, please create an [Issue](https://github.com/iotmyth/docs/issues) and we will investigate right away.

 Do you have a general inquiry?
-Please feel free to contact us at alfian@iotnesia.com.
+Please feel free to contact us at founders@iotnesia.id.